 Creating much-needed new homes can easily result in vast swathes of poorly thought-out housing.
 Social, economic, and environmental factors are considered thoroughly by Berkeley Group and addressed before embarking on a new housing development.
 Developers have a responsibility to help build strong communities, promote a high quality of life, support the local economy, and minimise the environmental impact of operations and housing design, creating sustainable homes that are built to last.

-Find out more about our approach and commitment to developing sustainable places here.
+Find out more about our approach and commitment to developing sustainable places sustainable places here.